euc-dev/ws1-identity-services-api/docs/index.md

 ## About Omnissa Identity Service

-Omnissa Identity Service provides centralized user management for Workspace ONE cloud services.
+Omnissa Identity Service provides centralized user management for Omnissa Cloud services.
-The service provisions users and groups from cloud identity providers such as Microsoft Entra ID or Okta to Workspace ONE services and enables federated authentication to the identity provider.
+The service provisions users and groups from cloud identity providers such as Microsoft Entra ID or Okta to Omnissa services and enables federated authentication to the identity provider.
-Omnissa Identity Service is only available for new Workspace ONE tenants.
+Omnissa Identity Service is only available for new Omnissa Access tenants.

-Omnissa Identity Service supports integration with the following Workspace ONE cloud services:
+Omnissa Identity Service supports integration with the following Omnissa Cloud services:
 - Omnissa Access Cloud service
 - Workspace ONE UEM 2212 or later

 Omnissa Identity Service supports the following use cases:
 - Configure a provisioned directory of users and groups using the System for Cross-domain Identity Management (SCIM 2.0) protocol.
-- Manage identity provider configuration for federated authentication into Workspace ONE services.
+- Manage identity provider configuration for federated authentication into Omnissa services.
-- Leverage centralized user management and authentication across Workspace ONE Access and Workspace ONE UEM.
+- Leverage centralized user management and authentication across Omnissa Access and Workspace ONE UEM.

 ## Getting Started with Omnissa Identity Service REST APIs